DavidStinson/js-arrays/manipulation/README.md

 // movies is ['Dune', 'Coco', 'Barbie', 'Arrival', 'Get Out', 'Parasite']
 ```

-Here, you can see we've added two items to the array by passing multiple arguments to the method.
+Here, we've added two items to the array by passing multiple arguments to the method.

 ### `pop()`

-We can remove a single element from the **end** of an array using the `pop` method:
+We can remove a single element from the **end** of an array using the `pop()` method:

 ```js
 movies.pop();